Professional adolescent & adult ADHD assessment clinic. If you are looking for a clinic with a difference you have come to the right place.

 The benefits of treatment

-ADHD can be treated using medication, therapy or a combination of both.
-There is no question that medication, for many people delivers a dramatic improvement on the quality of their lives.
-It can help improve the ability to concentrate, control impulses and follow through on tasks without feeling completely overwhelmed.
+ADHD can be treated using medication, therapy, life style changes or a combination of all of these.
+There is no question that medication, for many people can be life changing in many ways.
+It can help improve their ability to concentrate, task initiation, control impulsivity, improve organisational skills and helps with emotional regulation.

-Many of those who are affected by ADHD have reported life-changing responses to treatment including a new sense of control and emotional stability.
+Many of those who are affected by ADHD have reported life-changing responses to treatment including a new sense of clarity, self-control and emotional stability.

 Common misconceptions about ADHD

-For a long time, ADHD has been a very misunderstood condition, and this has commonly resulted in misdiagnosis – or no diagnoses at all.
+For a long time, ADHD has been a very misunderstood condition, and this has commonly resulted in misdiagnosis.
 Although there has been more awareness raised about ADHD, there are still common misconceptions about what it is and how it affects people.

 One of the biggest misconceptions is that ADHD is something you ‘grow out of’, however, this is not the case.
 ADHD does not simply go away, and it can in fact worsen as someone reaches adulthood due to the added pressure and responsibilities as an adult.